Simplifying your path to nationwide interoperability

 Do I have to sign my organization up for more than one QHIN?

-No. If Surescripts Health Information Network is designated as a QHIN, you’ll be able to access patient and clinical information from any other QHIN once you connect.
+No. Once you connect to our QHIN via Interconnect, you’ll be able to access patient and clinical information from any other QHIN.

 What is the difference between QHINs?
 What should I be looking for to make the best decision?